After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Mortgage Rate Frequently Asked Questions (FAQ):

-How Do I Get the Lowest Mortgage Rate?
+How Do I Get the Best Mortgage Rate?

-Your credit score, and loan-to-value ratio (LTV), and are the most important factors lenders use to calculate your interest rate.
+Your credit score, and loan-to-value ratio (LTV), and are the most important factors lenders use to determine your mortgage rate.

-Mortgage providers offer the biggest mortgage rate reductions to home buyers that are deemed less risky.
-One surefire way to signal you’re a less risky borrower is to have a bigger down payment.
+Mortgage providers offer the most substantial mortgage rate discounts to borrowers that are deemed less risky.
+One surefire way to signal you’re a less risky borrower is to make a larger down payment.
 A down payment of 20% or more will save you money in two ways: with a more favorable mortgage rate, and you’ll be able to avoid paying for private mortgage insurance (PMI).

 A rate lock will only last for a set amount of time, typically 30-60 days.
-If you hit a snag during closing and it looks like your rate lock will expire you should talk with your lender.
-It may be able to extend the rate lock, however, you might have to pay a fee for that privilege.
+If you hit a snag during closing and it looks like your rate lock will expire you should contact your lender.
+It may offer an extension of the lock, however, you might have to pay a fee for that privilege.